 Mitch McConnell, who was left doing another stint as Senate minority leader after the hoped-for “red wave” fizzled, came to a similar conclusion.
 “We ended up having a candidate quality test,” McConnell told reporters.
 “Our ability to control the primary outcome was quite limited in ’22 because the support of the former president proved to be very decisive in these primaries.
 So my view was do the best you can with the cards you’re dealt.
 Now, hopefully, in the next cycle we’ll have quality candidates everywhere and a better outcome.”

 This was the consensus among much of the pundit class: Republicans had a candidate quality problem.
-If they had just thought to run reasonable candidates instead of insane ones in races in Arizona, Georgia, and Pennsylvania, among others, they would be sitting in the catbird seat today.
+If they had just run reasonable candidates instead of insane ones in races in Arizona, Georgia, and Pennsylvania, among others, they would be sitting in the catbird seat today.
 Recognizing you have a problem is always a good first step.
 Surely, with this knowledge in tow, the GOP won’t make the same mistake again.

 In fairness, the GOP has made some effort to course-correct.
-As Playbook’s authors note, Steve Daines is the new chair of the National Republican Senatorial Committee, having taken the reins from Rick Scott.
+Steve Daines is the new chair of the National Republican Senatorial Committee, having taken the reins from Rick Scott.
 Daines insists that he is all about electability.
 “Chairman Daines has been clear he’s willing to do whatever it takes to nominate candidates who can win both a primary and a general election,” NRSC spokesperson Mike Berg told Politico, in a comment that could be interpreted as a shot at both Scott and Trump.

 In 2022, Trump’s endorsement certainly put some candidates over the top in their primaries—that is particularly true of Dr. Mehmet Oz in Pennsylvania and J.D.
 Vance in Ohio.
 But these were candidates who needed to win over voters who were skeptical of their far-right bona fides: Oz had previously been a TV doctor; Vance had, only a few years earlier, been one of the country’s most prominent Trump critics.
-Some candidates who straddle the far-right/establishment line—I’m thinking particularly of Governors Ron DeSantis and Glenn Youngkin—have found success in the party.
+Some candidates who straddle the far-right/establishment line—particularly Governors Ron DeSantis and Glenn Youngkin—have found success in the party.
 But it’s not evident that their message would work nationally or, for that matter, if there are candidates who fit their mold who are ready and willing to run in competitive states like Arizona and Pennsylvania.

-Moreover, the involvement of the NRSC and other GOP organs could even backfire—candidates such as Mastriano and Lake would love to run ads about how the Republican establishment is out to get them.
+The involvement of the NRSC and other GOP organs could even backfire—candidates such as Mastriano and Lake would love to run ads about how the Republican establishment is out to get them.
 It’s easy to see a situation that’s the inverse of what happened in 2022, with the endorsement of the NRSC acting as a kiss of death in the primary.

 Naturally, all the effort to find and install more “electable” candidates to run in the most important primaries may succeed in the end.
-But as with all of the latter-day hand-wringing about how the power of Trump’s endorsement was the proximate cause of the party’s chronic underperformance in the 2022 midterms, there’s a larger point being missed.
+But as with all of the latter-day hand-wringing about how the power of Trump’s endorsement was the cause of the party’s chronic underperformance in the 2022 midterms, there’s a larger point being missed.
 Extreme candidates succeed in Republican primaries because Republican voters prefer extreme candidates to the alternative, and they’ve been pushed to those preferences by the very same party elites that now want to change course.